spinnaker/spinnaker.github.io/guides/developer/plugin-creators/deck-plugin.md

 ## Prerequisites

 * You have read the [Plugin Creators Guide Overview](/guides/developer/plugin-creators/overview/)
-* Your OSX workstation has at least 16GB of RAM and 30GB of available storage
+* Your workstation has at least 16GB of RAM and 30GB of available storage
 * You have installed JDK 11; see [AdoptOpenJDK](https://adoptopenjdk.net/installation.html#x64_mac-jdk) for installation instructions or install using [Homebrew](https://github.com/AdoptOpenJDK/homebrew-openjdk)
 * You have installed Groovy
 * You have installed Multipass